 - “Because your sweat is made from lymphatic fluid, increased sweating allows the body to rid itself of unwanted toxins that may be lodged in the lymphatic system,” Jackson said.
-“Eliminating heavy metals and other toxins supports your body in burning fat, because those foreign molecules are not longer interfering with your metabolism.”
+“Eliminating heavy metals and other toxins supports your body in burning fat because those foreign molecules are no longer interfering with your metabolism.”

 - Jackson also suggests a sauna is good for soothing the sympathetic nervous system; reducing stress and possibly lowering cortisol in the body.
 This is a hormone that leads to insulin resistance and fat gain when it reaches elevated levels.